adefee/Joker-ESO/README.md

 - **/joke-norris** (or **/norris**): Add a random Chuck Norris joke to your active chatbox.
 - **/norris me**: Add a random joke to your chatbox, with *you* as the subject!
 - **/norris *target***: Add a random joke to your chatbox, with `target` as the subject
+- **/joke-pickup *target*** (or /pickup): Add a random cheesy/cute pickup line to your chatbox.
+If you include a name (target), it will address it to them for you!
+- **/pickup-hp *target***: Add a random Harry Potter pickup line to your chatbox.
+If you include a name (target), it will address it to them for you!
+- **/pickup-xxx *target***: Add a random adult/r-rated pickup line to your chatbox.
+Note that these jokes have been flagged as particularly inappropriate or explicit and likely are not suitable for all audiences.
+If you include a name (target), it will address it to them for you!
 - **/8ball**: Undecided?
 Get advice from the sage 8ball.
 - **/catfact**: Get a random Khaji--err, cat fact in your chatbox.
 Sometimes they're true!
 - **/ready <text>**: Ready checks, but funnier & faster to type!
 Optionally add your own custom prompt instead of a random witty one!